 The module will build on earlier learning, enabling you to develop a much deeper understanding of neurology.
 It also provides a basis for an exploration of neurological disorders at neurogenetic, molecular or cellular level, and an appreciation of diagnostic and therapeutic approaches in neurology.

 This module is designed to provide you with knowledge of all the key processes involved in bringing a drug to the market and the associated challenges.
 The first part of the module focuses on the science and technology involved in the discovery process i.e. from identifying a medical need to the discovery of a drug candidate and the second part of the module focuses on the steps required to turn the drug candidate into a product on the market.
-This module is supported by external speakers covering specialist topics such as, preclinical and human clinical trials, economics of drug discovery, regulatory controls and manufacturing processes.
+This module is supported by online resources/videos and external speakers covering specialist topics to cover specialist topics such as, preclinical and human clinical trials, economics of drug discovery, regulatory controls and manufacturing processes.

 More information about this course